zachdillard/Kush/README.md

 # Ksh
-The Kennesaw Shell is a simple command line interpeter that has six commands.
+The Kennesaw Shell is a simple command line interpeter that has eight commands.
 ## Commands
 ### help
 Display available commands.